TonyCWeng/Practice_Problems/notes/uml_class_diagrams.md

 ### Multiplicity (Cardinality)
 - Cardinality refers to the number of elements we should expect to find in some attribute/field
-- Multiplicity enables one to specify cardinality on a field
+- Multiplicity refers to a range specified by a lower and upper bound cardinality
-  - (Ex. - favoriteNumbers: int[1..10] would suggest there being 1 to 10 different favorite numbers)
+  - (Ex. - favoriteNumbers: int[1..10] would suggest there being 1 to 10 different favorite numbers).
   - known range of args: [min..max]
   - Unknown number of args: * inside brackets
   - {unique}, {notUnique}